 You might have thought that the wireless industry was a rotund innovator.
 After all, phones have got increasingly smaller, more useful, more resilient - even colourful.
 But this last 'innovation' along with the introduction of integrated digital cameras, has arguably taken far too long.

 Now of course these technologies are appearing and, Yankee argues, the success of digital cameras and attractively priced MMS services (Multimedia messaging services) will have a profound impact on the adoption of new services from the wireless data service vendors.

 The introduction of these new wireless handset features, colour, MMS and cameras, are part of what Yankee identifies as a three fold upgrade cycle.
 The next piece, it believes, will be the addition of the moving image.
 Add all of this together and what do you have?
 A fairly dodgy industry that has been sitting around believing its own hype for way too long?
 Possibly.
-But also a decent amount
+But also a decent amount of potential.

 That doesn't mean that the wireless industry is suddenly going to be bucking itself out of the red however, so apologies to all of you disillusioned investors that are still waiting for a pay-back, because as you may have noticed there are other problems that need tackling too.

 Wireless data services and their take-up depend on a number of factors.
 Firstly, they need a network that is capable of handling data efficiently (still waiting), then they need handsets that are capable of delivering weighty applications to enable the transference of data in a multitude of forms (just about there).
 Thirdly they need the applications themselves.
 Here again we have a slight problem.
 Yankee points out that one of the biggest problem facing developers of wireless applications is a lack of dominant standards.